manybugsdev/atcoder/README.md

    When you visit the task page at Atcoder, click the bookmark.
 Then, the shell command is in your clipboard and run it.
 Finally, Testcases are the `test` directory.

+1. Add your code

+   Add your code to `src/bin`.

 1. Cargo test

    `cargo test --lib`